Term of Fellowship

 Stipend & Expenses

-- An additional $1,000 of salary support is provided annually per dependent child under the age of 18.
+- An additional $1,000 of stipend support is provided annually per dependent child under the age of 18.

 - An allowance of $2,000 a year toward the cost of the research will be made available to the laboratory sponsoring the fellow.
 The research allowance is not to be used for travel and the use of the research funds are left to the discrepancy of the fellow and sponsor.